1999 Pilot Pen Tennis

 The 1999 Pilot Pen Tennis was a women's tennis tournament played on outdoor hard courts in New Haven in the United States.
 It was part of Tier II of the 1999 WTA Tour.
-The tournament was held from August 23 through August 29, 1999.
-Second-seeded Venus Williams won the singles title.
+The tournament was held from August 22 through August 28, 1999.
+Second-seeded Venus Williams won the singles title, earning US$80,000 first prize money.